FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/rust-bindings.md

 ### Built-in types {#builtins}

-Note: In Rust, the equivalent type for a nullable FIDL type `T?` is an `Option` of the Rust type for `T`.
+Note: In Rust, the equivalent type for a optional FIDL type `T:optional` is an `Option` of the Rust type for `T`.
 These are not explicitly listed in the table below.

 In following table, when both an "owned" and "borrowed" variant are specified, the "owned" type refers to the type that would appear in an aggregate type (e.g.